marq24/emacberry.com/_docs/9992-privacy.md

 ## Exports (as eMail)

 When using the export options (KML, FIT, GPX or CSV), the location (and additional sensor) data will be stored in the selected format on your local device only.
+Once the data is stored in the file system it's beyond the control of the app what will happen with this data - Please use these export files wisely.

-Please use these export files wisely.  **It's recommended to use encrypted eMail transfer**.
+When you make use of the eMail Export options the data will be directly send over the internet to your configured eMail account. **It's recommended to use encrypted eMail transfer**.

 [See also: <i class="fa-solid fa-floppy-disk"></i> _Export &_ <i class="fa-solid fa-envelope"></i> _eMail_ manual section](./5000-export.html)